-The Lustgarten Foundation began in 1998 with a diagnosis—after six months seeking answers, then 51-year-old Marc Lustgarten was finally diagnosed with pancreatic cancer.
-He soon learned there was little treatment available and scant research being conducted to better understand and treat the disease.
-So, Marc began making plans for a foundation to change the odds for patients like him and to provide what they most lacked: Hope.
+The Lustgarten Foundation began in 1998 with a diagnosis.
+After six months of seeking answers, 51-year-old Marc Lustgarten was finally diagnosed with pancreatic cancer.
+He learned there was little treatment or research available to better understand and treat the disease.
+So Marc began making plans for a foundation to change the odds for patients like him and to provide what they most lacked: Hope.

-• Gifts of Personal Items (Art and other Collectibles)
+- Gifts of Personal Items (such as art and other collectibles)

-Planned gifts allow you to support the Foundation during your lifetime and beyond by enabling you to make a much larger donation than you may be able to through ordinary income.
-And, you don’t have to choose between supporting the fight against pancreatic cancer and securing the financial safety of your family—some planned gifts may even provide long-term income to your survivors.
+Joining the Legacy of Hope allows you to support the Foundation during your lifetime and beyond.
+You don’t have to choose between supporting the fight against pancreatic cancer and securing the financial safety of your family—some planned gifts may even provide long-term income to your survivors.
 Other gift plans use estate and tax planning to provide for both heirs and nonprofit organizations in ways that may maximize the gift proceeds, while minimizing its effect on the donor’s estate.

-Let us help you understand which planned gift option may best meet your financial situation and long-term wishes, including what assets are most appropriate to use in funding your donation, the timing of your gift, effect on income tax and estate planning, and any impact on your family and friends.
-We are here to help you sort through the many options; however, when considering your charitable goals and objectives, we strongly encourage you to seek the counsel of your legal, tax or financial advisor before finalizing any gift intention.
+The Foundation can help you determine which planned gift option may best meet your financial situation and long-term wishes.
+This includes establishing what assets are most appropriate to use in funding your donation, the timing of your gift, effect on income tax and estate planning and any impact on your family and friends.
+When considering your charitable goals and objectives, we strongly encourage you to seek the counsel of your legal, tax or financial advisor before finalizing any gift intention.